Measuring Redshift using Spectra

 The other effect that can cause wavelengths to be lengthened is cosmological redshift, this is an effect due to the expansion of the universe.

-The Universe is expanding isotropically, this means that, on a large enough scale, everything in the universe is moving away from everything else.
-In 2D, it is analogous to an infinite rubber sheet being stretched, with the galaxies represented by coins glued onto this sheet.
+The Universe is expanding isotropically.
+This means that, on a large enough scale, everything in the universe is moving away from everything else.
+In 2D, it is analogous to an infinite rubber sheet being stretched equally on all directions, with the galaxies represented by coins glued onto this sheet.
 As the sheet expands, all of the coins will move away from each other.
+We don’t mean to say that galaxies are sitting on a real 3D expanding cosmic rubber slime, or that you should think of space as something that is stretchy.
+But the motions of the galaxies in such a Universe would be the same as the motions we see in our Universe.

 The diagram below shows a section of the universe (the grey circle) containing 4 galaxies.
 The galaxy on the right is drawn as an eye, as it represents the Milky way (the galaxy we are observing from).
 From left to right, each panel is an arbitrary step forward in time.

 Light from the galaxy on the left is traveling to the observer on the right.
 As the Universe expands, the wave of light lengthens as a consequence.
-This effect is called cosmological redshift because the light is made redder due to cosmological expansion.
+This effect is called cosmological redshift because the wavelength of light shifts towards the red due to cosmological expansion.

 This effect is can be demonstrated in 1D using the same LEGO vehicles as before, but now placed upon a rubber sheet.